alloc/alien-dom/docs/quirks.md

 - **While rendering:** Properties of a JSX element are not guaranteed to be up-to-date.
 If you need to access a property of a JSX element, do so within an event handler or effect.

+- **While rendering:** Never use native DOM methods to alter the `childNodes` array of a JSX element.

+- Never use native DOM methods to alter the `childNodes` array of a JSX fragment.

 - Replacing or removing the root node of a component with native DOM methods will break component effects.
 You should rerender the component instead.

+- If an array of JSX elements doesn't have a stable order, you should use a `key` prop to help the renderer identify which elements have been added, removed, or moved.
+Alternatively, you can render a list of elements outside the render phase, so you're in control of updating it.

 ### JSX elements